alexswan10k/KeyValueStorage/README.md

 Partly supported:

-	AzureTable (all except expiry)
+	AzureTable (expiry early proto)
-	FileSystemText (all except expiry) - Provides a mechanism to store objects directly on the file system as json or similar
+	FileSystemText (expiry early proto) - Provides a mechanism to store objects directly on the file system as json or similar

-	Oracle (all except CAS, Expiry, and sequence ops) SqlServer (all except CAS, Expiry, and sequence ops)
+	Oracle (all except CAS, Expiry, and sequence ops) SqlServer (all except CAS, Expiry, and sequence ops) Cassandra (CRUD support)

 Planned:

-	Cassandra?